Skip to main content

 Install the wasmCloud operator

-Use Helm to install the wasmCloud operator from an OCI chart image, using the values for local installation:
+Use Helm to install the wasmCloud operator from an OCI chart image, using the values for local installation.
+The overlay disables the deprecated Runtime Gateway by default — HTTP traffic is routed by the operator via EndpointSlices tied to standard Kubernetes Services:

 shell